What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 On Friday afternoon, Dr. Cantrell did the right thing: she picked up the phone and called two veterinary neurologists.
 One was external — Dr. Chris Levine, DACVIM, of Levine Veterinary Neurology in Bradenton.
 The other was a BluePearl-Tampa staff neurologist.

 Both gave her the same recommendation.
-They told her that if we couldn't or wouldn't pursue the $6,000 MRI and spinal tap workup, the next-best treatment was antibiotics and steroids — specifically clindamycin and dexamethasone.
+They told her that if we couldn't afford the $6,000 MRI and spinal tap workup, the next-best treatment was antibiotics and steroids — specifically clindamycin and dexamethasone.

 This is documented in Dr. Cantrell's own notes: